taskless/taskless/CONTRIBUTING.md

 - Remember to be concise in your Conventional Commit.
 These will enventually be automatically rolled up into an auto-generated CHANGELOG file
 - If you modified anything in `packages/`:
   - You verified the transpiled TypeScript with `yarn build` in the directory of whichever package you modified.
-  - Run `yarn lint --fix .` to fix the formatting of the code.
-Ensure that `yarn lint` succeeds without errors or warnings.
   - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.